Jump Type Stochastic Differential Equations with Non-Lipschitz Coefficients: Non Confluence, Feller and Strong Feller Properties, and Exponential Ergodicity: Introduction

 Concerning the pathwise uniqueness, the usual argument is to use the (local) Lipschitz condition and Gronwall's inequality to demonstrate that the $L_{2}$ distance $\E[|\wdt X(t) - X(t)|^{2}] $ between two solutions $\wdt X, X$ vanishes if they have the same initial condition; see, for example, the proof of \citet[Theorem IV.9.1]{IkedaW-89}.
 The paper \cite{YamaW-71} relaxes the local Lipschitz condition to H\"older condition for one-dimensional SDEs without jumps.
 Since then, the problem of existence and pathwise uniqueness of solutions to SDEs with non-Lipschitz conditions has attracted growing attention.
 To name just a few, \cite{Bass-03} presents a sharp condition for existence and pathwise uniqueness for a one-dimensional SDE with a symmetric stable driving noise; \cite{FuLi-10} and \cite{LiMyt-11} provide sufficient conditions for existence and pathwise uniqueness for one-dimensional jump type SDEs with non-Lipschitz conditions; a crucial assumption in these two papers is that the kernel for the compensated Poisson integral term is nondecreasing.
 Such a nondecreasing kernel assumption was weakened in \cite{Four-13} and \cite{LiPu-12}.
 It should be noted that pathwise uniqueness need not hold in general if the diffusion matrix is merely uniformly nondegenerate, bounded and continuous even in the one-dimensional case; see \cite{BassBC-04} for such an example of one-dimensional SDE driven by a symmetric stable process in which pathwise uniqueness fails.
+See also the discussion in \cite{TanakaTW-74}, in which pathwise uniqueness fails for some one-dimensional SDEs driven by symmetric L\'evy processes with H\"older continuous drift coefficients.
 All the aforementioned references focus on one-dimensional SDEs and less is known for the multi-dimensional case. \cite{FangZ-05} establishes sufficient non-Lipschitz conditions for pathwise uniqueness for multidimensional SDEs without jumps.
 These conditions were further relaxed in \cite{LanWu-14} using Euler's approximation method.
 Further studies on jump type SDEs with non-Lipschitz coefficients can be found in \cite{QiaoZ-08,Qiao-14,Priola-12,Priola-15}, among others.